tiagojsag/playbook/projects/agile-framework/index.md

-*       **Epic: **A big user story that needs to be broken down.
+* **Epic**: A big user story that needs to be broken down.
 Epics group together bugs, stories, and tasks to show the progress of a larger initiative.
 In agile development, epics usually represent a significant deliverable, such as a new feature or experience in the software.
 Epics are also the milestones displayed in the Roadmap.
-*       **Story: **A user story is the smallest unit of work that needs to be done.
+* **Story**: A user story is the smallest unit of work that needs to be done.
 It maps to a feature that the user can test.
-*       **Task: **A task represents work that needs to be done.
+* **Task**: A task represents work that needs to be done.
 The principal difference with a story is that a task does not map directly to a feature that a user can test.
-*       **Subtask: **A subtask is a piece of work that is required to complete a task.
+* **Subtask**: A subtask is a piece of work that is required to complete a task.
 Subtasks issues can break down any standard issues in Jira (bugs, stories, or tasks).
-*       **Bug: **A bug is a problem that impairs or prevents the functions of a product.
+* **Bug**: A bug is a problem that impairs or prevents the functions of a product.
-*       **Spike: **An investment to make a story estimable or schedulable.
+* **Spike**: An investment to make a story estimable or schedulable.
 * **Incident**: A System outage or incident occurred at a given moment.
 * **Problem**: Track underlying causes of incidents.

 **Writing issues**